santiagorodriguezbermudez/santiagorodriguezbermudez/README.md

 ### Hi!
 I'm Santiago 👋

 ## I'm a Dad, Husband, Entrepreneur and Developer!
-- 🤓 I'm currently looking fo any open position!
+- 🤓 I'm currently working at Exante

 ### Connect with me: